microsoft/pxt/docs/blog/online-learning.md

 * Send us questions and feedback on our Forum [https://aka.ms/makecodeliveforum](https://aka.ms/makecodeliveforum)

+### ~ hint

+#### Streaming cancelled for Thursday 17th

+We are experiencing technical issues with our streaming and working on a solution.
+Unfortunately, we will not be able to stream activities today.

+### ~

 Click on any link in the table below for

 | Time (PST) | Monday | Tuesday | Wednesday | Thursday | Friday |